Given the following reaction:

 [Explain]

-We want to convert the given amount of R2
+We want to convert the given amount of R2 from grams to moles.
+To do this, we divide

-the given amount of R2
+the given amount of R2 by the molar mass of R2.

 \dfrac{\text{GRAMS_OF }R2}{\text{MOLAR_MASS_OF }R2} = \text{MOLES_OF }R2

-, we look up the atomic weight of each atom in a molecule of
+To find the molar mass of R2, we look up the atomic weight of each atom in a molecule of

-in the periodic table and add them together.
+R2 in the periodic table and add them together.

-In this case, it's R2_MOLAR_MASS \text{g/mol}
+In this case, it's R2_MOLAR_MASS \text{g/mol}.

-Dividing the given R2_MASS \text{g}
+Dividing the given R2_MASS \text{g} of R2 by the molar mass of

-tells us we're starting with
+R2_MOLAR_MASS \text{g/mol} tells us we're starting with

-\text{ R2_MOL plural_form(MOLE, R2_MOL)} \text{ OF }R2
+\text{ R2_MOL plural_form(MOLE, R2_MOL)} \text{ OF }R2.

-The mole ratio of \dfrac{R1}{R2}
+The mole ratio of \dfrac{R1}{R2} in the reaction is

 [Explain]